 Kate discussed why financial reasons are getting in the way of better shared parental leave take-up and how awareness of shared parental leave and its societal benefits are low.

 Kate went on to discuss how employers and government can do much more to boost shared parental leave and its benefits and how the UK can learn from countries like Iceland.
-Key ways for higher uptake including senior leaders acting as role models and being trail blazers in sharing parental leave with the mother of their children.
+Key ways for higher uptake including senior leaders acting as role models and being trail blazers in sharing parental leave.

 What is shared parental leave?